 Scientists think it hunted smaller sea-dwellers, like the prehistoric Eobalaenoptera whales in the coloured picture above.

 Even Eobalaenoptera themselves were pretty massive.
 They could grow to an impressive 35 feet, which is as big as a tennis court.

 Imagine taking this for a quick stroll!
 Zeus is the tallest recorded dog ever to have lived.

 He was an amazing 111.8cm tall, which is about the same height as a donkey.
 When standing up on his back legs, he was over 7 ft tall!

 This gentle giant weighed about the same as an average 5ft 11 inch tall man, so certainly stood out from the crowd when it came to his canine companions.

-Sadly, he passed away of old age in 2014, but he still holds on to his title.
+Sadly, he passed away of old age in 2014.

 This colossal cat is Ludo

 Ludo is a Maine Coon, which is a breed of cat known for their size.
 Ludo measures a huge 118.33cm and - as you can see from the picture - he is certainly a big creature to try to cuddle!

 His owner Kelsey uses a dog carrier when they travel because he won't fit into one designed for cats.